Resources

 • Take advantage of natural light by opening window coverings.

-• Photograph multiple angles of stand-out rooms like a spa-quality primary bath or the bells and whistles in the chef’s kitchen.
+• Photograph multiple angles of standout rooms, such as a spa-quality primary bath or the bells and whistles in the chef’s kitchen.

 • Never upload dark photos.